glenngijsberts/vue-slackhook/README.md

 ## About the project

-The current version of this project is 0.0.1.
+The current version of this project is 0.0.8.
 I intend to contribute a lot more to this package with new features and more possibilities.
-For now I have only tested this as a component within a Vue-loader project.
+For now I have only tested this as a component within a Vue-loader project and a Laravel Project.

 ## Installation